lorenchorley/ScenarioModelling/README.md

 ## Constraints

-Constraints are rules that must always be true in a scenario.
-They can be used to ensure that your scenario remains valid according to how you imagine it.
+Constraints are rules that must always be true in a meta story.
+They can be used to ensure that your meta story remains valid according to how you imagine it.

 They can apply to entities, aspects, states, transitions or relations.